Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 1. Check If Your Cloudways Sever is Overloaded

-The first and foremost way to fix your CPU overload issue is to analyze your server specification and see if it can handle all your traffic.
+The first and foremost way to fix your CPU overload issue is to analyze your server and see if it can handle all your growing traffic.

-I am saying this because no other optimization will help if your server is overloaded.
-This happens naturally with most of my Cloudways client sites, as they started with a single site and then added additional sites on the same server as time progressed.
+I’m insisting on this check because no other optimization will help you if the server is overloaded.
+This overloading naturally happens with most of my Cloudways client sites, as they started with a single site and added additional sites on the same server as time progressed.

 NEW: Optimize Cloudways Cron